-home care services under the Aged Care Act 1997 (Cwth)? ☐ Yes, home care is provided in association with an Approved Provider [name of provider] ☐ No, the operator does not provide home care services, residents can arrange their own home care services Home Support Program s an aged care assessment services are not covered l by be eligible to receive a Home Care Package, or a Commonwealth ubsidised by the Commonwealth Government if assessed as eligible by team (ACAT) under the Aged Care Act 1997 (Cwth) .
-These home care by the Retirement Villages Act 1999 (Qld). heir own approved Home Care Provider and are not obliged to use ovider, if one is offered.
-Part 8 - Security and em nergency systems 8.1 Does the village have a security system? ⊠ Yes □ No Security camera located at the entrance to the clubhouse, car park, entrance to apartments and 3 on the eastern side of the apartment.
-8.2 Does the village have an emergency help system? ☑ Yes - all residents ☐ Optional ☐ No If yes or optional: the emergency help Tunstall Health -This system involves a personal alarm and 24 hour monitoring service. system details are: You do not need to be next to your phone or the base alarm unit. ☐ The alarm has a powerful speaker and microphone which allows a two-way voice function. □ The system is monitored 24 hours a day 7 days a week 365 days of the year.
-Fees associated with the emergency help system form part of the General Services Charge and/or maintenance reserve fund contributions. ☐ If the emergency help system operates through the telephone system, you must at all times have an operative telephone line and handset in your unit to connect to the the emergency help emergency call system and the telephone connection is your responsibility. system is monitored between: 24 hours per day, 7 days per week.
+home care services under the Aged Care Act 1997 (Cwth)?
+Yes, home care is provided in association with an Approved Provider [name of provider] ☐ No, the operator does not provide home care services, residents can arrange their own home care services Home Support Program s an aged care assessment services are not covered by be eligible to receive a Home Care Package, or a Commonwealth subsidised by the Commonwealth Government if assessed as eligible by the team (ACAT) under the Aged Care Act 1997 (Cwth).
+These home care by the Retirement Villages Act 1999 (Qld).
+Their own approved Home Care Provider and are not obliged to use rovider, if one is offered.
+Part 8 - Security and en nergency systems 8.1 Does the village have a security system? ☐ Yes ☒ No Please note the village operator may arrange security patrols at random times throughout the night.
+8.2 Does the village have an emergency help system?
+If yes or optional: • the emergency help system details are: the emergency help system is monitored between: Tunstall Health -This system involves a personal alarm and 24 hour monitoring service.
+You do not need to be next to your phone or the base alarm unit.
+The alarm has a powerful speaker and microphone which allows a two-way voice function.
+The system is monitored 24 hours a day 7 days a week 365 days of the year.
+Fees associated with the emergency help system form part of the General Services Charge and/or maintenance reserve fund contributions.
+If the emergency help system operates through the telephone system, you must at all times have an operative telephone line and handset in your unit to connect to the emergency call system and the telephone connection is your responsibility.
 8.3 Does the village have equipment that ⊠ Yes □ No provides for the safety or medical emergency of residents?
-First Aid Kits in the Club House, First Floor Terrace, Office, Maintenance Buggy and Bus.
-Defibrillators located in the Club House and Entrance to Apartments.
+Z TENSLANDINIS IN INCIDION FIONSCE ENSITED DE L'ELIGICE CONCC